umbraco/UmbracoDocs/Reference/Management/Services/MediaService/Index.md

 :::note
 When creating a new media from a file (eg. of the types **Image** or **File**), you must specify an instance of `IContentTypeBaseServiceProvider` (here accessed via `Services.ContentTypeBaseServices`) when setting the property value with the file reference.

 Umbraco uses this instance to determine the type of the media you're creating, as well as handling a few things "under the hood" so you don't have to.
-For instance Umbraco will automatically set other properties relatd to the file - such as file size and image dimensions.
+For instance Umbraco will automatically set other properties related to the file - such as file size and image dimensions.
 :::